 Nyanza Royal Palace, Rwanda

-Nyanza royal palace or King’s museum located at Nyanza was the official residence of King Mutara iii Rudahigwa of Rwanda and Queen Rosalie Gicanda of Rwanda until his death in 1959.
-It includes a modern stone palace built in 1931 and a traditional style palace used by previous kings of Rwanda.
+Nyanza royal palace (Ingoro) or King’s museum located at Nyanza was the official residence of King Mutara iii Rudahigwa of Rwanda and Queen Rosalie Gicanda of Rwanda until his death in 1959.
+It includes a modern stone palace built in 1932 by the Belgians for the new King and a traditional style palace used by previous kings of Rwanda.
 Today it is a museum that offers a window into the royal Rwanda past.
-It includes personal effcets of the late King and Queen and the Inyambo long horned royal cattle.
+It includes personal effects of the late King and Queen and the Inyambo long horned royal cattle.

 Nearby there is also another palace that was built for the late King Mutara iii Rudahigwa between 1957-1959 but he died before occupying it.
 It is known as Rwesero art museum.

-Queen mother Kankazi of Rwanda also used to have her own residence at shyogwe in the 1930s.
+Queen mother Kankazi of Rwanda also used to have her own residence at shyogwe in the 1939 onwards after she was moved away by the belgians to reduce her infleunce on her son which the belgians did not like.
 The fate of this residence is not known but now it is an empty courtyard with views of the nearby mountains Mushubati & Kanyarira and stone shrine of the virgin .
 However it attracts local tourists every year.